Control What You Can

 NOTE: Contributions/subscriptions are acknowledged in the order received.
 Your name and email remain confidential and will not be given to any other individual, company or agency.

-Thank you, Eugene M. ($5/month), for your supremely generous re-subscription to this site-- I am greatly honored by your steadfast support and readership.
+Thank you, Robert M. ($5/month), for your monstrously generous pledge to this site -- I am greatly honored by your support and readership.